Iusacell, Telefonica to challenge Mexico's Slim

-MEXICO CITY Iusacell and Spain's Telefonica said on Wednesday they have reached a deal to share their infrastructure in Mexico as they seek to mount a stronger challenge to Carlos Slim's America Movil (AMXL.MX) in the telecommunications market.
+MEXICO CITY, June 13 Iusacell and Spain's Telefonica said on Wednesday they have reached a deal to share their infrastructure in Mexico as they seek to mount a stronger challenge to Carlos Slim's America Movil in the telecommunications market.

 They will start testing Long-Term Evolution, or LTE - a standard for wireless communication of high-speed data - in some cities in Mexico this year, although a fully-fledged launch is not expected until 2013.